material-motion/material-motion/specifications/runtime/transaction.md

 Targets referenced in a transaction are enumerable.

-Targets are enumerated in the order in which they were first referenced.
+**Order**: Targets are enumerated in the order in which they were first referenced.

 Example pseudo-code: